fukansystem/fukansystem.github.io/index.md

 Fukan System version numbers are determined by date, in Japan Standard Time (JST), at the time the release is built for the canarying test server.

+### 20190111 Bugfixes

+- Bugfixes
+  - Fix a bug that may cause zero division in houga analysis.
+  - Fix a bug that fails to obtain author names from PubMed dataset.

 ### 20190101 Infrastructure Updates

 - Various infrastructure updates.